mozsearch/mozsearch/docs/aws.md

 argument.
 The web server instance attaches and mounts the index volume and starts serving web pages.

-The indexer instance verifies that the web server instance is functioning normally using some smoke tests.
+The indexer instance waits for the web server to report that it is up and running (by polling the /status.txt URL, which is updated by the web server processes).
 Then it updates the ELB target group to point to the new web server instead of the old one.
 Finally, it shuts down and destroys any old web server instances and index volumes.
 Finally, the indexer instance terminates itself.